 If you purchased the optional heating element for your rooftop AC, proceed to install it according to the enclosed directions.
 This is a simple plug-in assembly for electrical connections.

 Connect the Airstream line electrical wires to the new AC unit by using wire nuts and replacing the cover of the junction box.
 The ceiling assembly is usually attached by four screws to the ceiling flange.
 Install the new rooftop AC shroud with the four retaining nuts.
 Reconnect the power supply to the Airstream, and the job is finished.

 Using and Maintaining Your New Airstream AC

 Test the new unit to ensure everything is working correctly with no circuit breakers kicking off.
 Now you are ready to stay cool for many seasons to come while enjoying your classic Airstream travel trailer.
-Good luck on the installation and congratulations on the money you will save by installing the rooftop unit on your Airstream yourself.
+Good luck with the installation and congratulations on the money you will save by installing the rooftop unit on your Airstream yourself.